dragon-dune/dragon-dune/dragon-dune.md

 1. Territory 0• (in the middle of the board) is the Great Mountain and is neutral territory.
 Players will never battle in territory 0•.
-2.  • territories represent forests.
+2. Forrest territories are represented by • (such as 16•).
 Units in a forest territory are safe from dragon attack.
-3.  ★ territories represent castles.
+3. Castle territories are represented by ★ (such as 10★).
 Players need to control 3 castles to win the game.
 Units in a castle are safe from dragon attack.
-2. A player controls a castle if they alone have at least one unit there.
+4. A player controls a castle if they alone have at least one unit there.
     Hidden units have no effect on castle control.
-3. Players in control of 3★ or 5★ have access to griffins and receive a travel bonus.
+5. Players in control of 3★ or 5★ have access to griffins and receive a travel bonus.
 They may move through four territories in the movement round (instead of 2).
-4. Players may never have more than 10 units between on the board and the player's graveyard at any one time.
+6. Players may never have more than 10 units between on the board and the player's graveyard at any one time.
-5. No more than two players may have units in a castle at one time.
+7. No more than two players may have units in a castle at one time.
     This does not count hidden units.
-6. Public agreements made in the game are binding and must be carried out, if possible.
+8. Public agreements made in the game are binding and must be carried out, if possible.
 Public agreements can only be broken if all parties involved terminate the agreement.
-7. Players may form alliances, but there can still be only one winning player.
+9. Players may form alliances, but there can still be only one winning player.
 Forming an alliance grants your ally an alliance power.
     Alliances can only be formed or broken during a Great Council after a Red Dragon.
     (This is a change from Dune, which allows to players to share a victory.)
-8. Players placing units in the same territory as the Troll Marker (3★) lose 5 units in that territory at the end of their movement round.
+10. Players placing units in the same territory as the Troll Marker (3★) lose 5 units in that territory at the end of their movement round.
     If there are still units in the territory after the units are removed, then the Troll Marker is also removed.
+11. Players may exchange gold at any time and for any reason, although players may never exchange artifacts.Players may exchange gold at any time.
+    Players may never exchange artifacts.

 * * *